Introduction to After Effects Expressions

 How to Use Expression in After Effects?

-Step 1: At the top of the working screen we have two ribbons that are Menu bar and Toolbar, the second topmost section have three main areas that are Project Panel at the left side, Composition window at the middle, Some important parameters section at the right side, below these sections we have two another important sections that are Layer section at left end and Timeline section at the right side.
-You will understand the working of all these sections throughout this article so keep with us from start to end for your better understanding.
+Step 1: At the top of the working screen, we have two ribbons that are Menu bar and Toolbar; the second topmost section have three main areas that are Project Panel at the left side, the Composition window at the middle, Some important parameters section at the right side, below these sections we have two another important sections that are Layer section at left end and Timeline section at the right side.
+You will understand the working of all these sections throughout this article, so keep with us from start to end for your better understanding.

-Step 4: Now take Text tool from tool panel of this software which is at the top of the working screen.
+Step 4: Now, take the Text tool from the tool panel of this software, which is at the top of the working screen.

 Step 7: Now go to the Layer section of this software and click on the small arrow icon of the text layer.
 Properties of the text layer will be open.
 Click on the Animate option of Text.